 Exceptional items are disclosed separately in the financial statements where it is necessary to do so to provide further understanding of the financial performance of the company.
 They are material items of income or expense that have been shown separately due to the significance of their nature or amount.
-An example of the nature of items included here are restructuring costs such as redundancy and related professional fees.
+An example of the nature of items included here are restructuring costs such as redundancy and related professional fees and past service cost related to defined benefit pension scheme.